mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 #### Item Conflicts

-Reconciling conflicting item changes start with the following basic rules:

-* _Favor "update" actions over "remove" actions_.
-If an item is both removed and updated, treat it as updated.
-* _Favor local changes over remote changes_.
-For a given change within an item, favor the local change over the remote change.
+Reconciling conflicting changes within an item adheres to the basic theme **_favor `local` changes over `remote` changes_**.
+The rationale is that any changes made on a device trigger an immediate sync, and therefore are more likely to match the user's current intent.

 Item conflicts are reconciled as follows: